fadilf/gpreview-vscode/README.md

 # GPreview VS Code

 GPreview VS Code is a tool that let's you preview LabVIEW code inside Visual Studio Code.
-Behind the scenes, it uses a tool that you cna download separately to export interactive HTML previews of LabVIEW code.
+Behind the scenes, it uses a tool that you can download separately to export interactive HTML previews of LabVIEW code.

 ## Features